Commercial Business Property Loan

 There are also other niche non-residential properties subsets such as medical suites, HDB shophouses with residential areas and conservation shophouses.

 There are certain niche subset of property types that some banks are not able to finance, such as JTC properties.
+Shophouses zoned as mixed commercial and residential are also tricky, as the residential component might trigger relevant additional buyer's stamp duty and regulatory lending restrictions.

 Investment holding company

-To reduce risk of assets being subjected to liquidation in the event of adverse commercial litigations, some business owners might choose to incorporate an investment holding company to purchase and hold the property.
+To reduce risk of assets being subjected to liquidation in the event of adverse litigations, some business owners might choose to incorporate an investment holding company to purchase and hold the property.

 Banks will usually not finance new setup holding companies with no operational records.
 To mitigate this, the operating parent company could provide corporate guarantee to the bank as support.